MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-feedback.md

 By default, all user feedback is sent to Microsoft and addition to you.
 To stop sending feedback to Microsoft, click **Manage settings**, and clear the **Automatically send user feedback to Microsoft** check box.
 It can take up to 24 hours for this change to take effect.

-If you've decided to not automatically send feedback, you can still send individual pieces of feedback to Microsoft.
+If you've decided to not send feedback to Microsoft automatically, you can still send individual pieces of feedback to Microsoft.

 1. Select the feedback that you want to share.
 1. In the action bar, select More (three dots), and click **Send feedback to Microsoft**.

 1. The status in the Sent to Microsoft column will change to Pending.
 When the feedback is sent, it will change to Yes.

-If you share feedback, either automatically or manually, it never includes queries and other diagnostic info for users that opted to not include this information.
+If you share feedback automatically or manually, it never includes queries and other diagnostic info for users that opted to not include this information.

 ## Suggestions on how to use feedback